New recipes and updates

 METHOD

-1. To make the crackers, mix the thyme with the grated Parmesan.
-Preheat the oven to 170C/325F/gas 3.
-Line a baking tray with parchment.
-Make 5 or 6 mounds of the parmesan mix on the parchment, well-spaced apart, and press them down gently to flatten.
+3. Make 5 or 6 mounds of the Parmesan mix on the parchment, well-spaced apart, and press them down gently to flatten.
 Bake for 8-10 minutes until crisp and golden.
-Cool the crackers on the parchment until set, then remove onto paper towels to drain the grease.
+Cool on the parchment until set, then remove onto paper towels.

-3. Melt the butter with the oil in a large pan, add the onion and garlic and sweat gently until slightly translucent, over medium heat.
-Add the rice and start stirring: if you don’t have the girariso – the special wooden risotto spoon with a hole in the middle – and you have a dough whisk, use that.
-Otherwise an ordinary wooden spoon is fine.
+7. Melt the 1 tbsp of butter with the olive oil in a large pan, add the onion and garlic and sweat gently until slightly translucent, over medium heat.

-5. After 20 minutes (and about two thirds of the stock) the rice should swell considerably.
+10. After 20 minutes (and about two thirds of the stock) the rice should swell considerably.
 Add the chopped asparagus stems and keep stirring.
-After another 5 minutes and a couple more ladles of stock taste the rice – you might not need all the stock.
-The rice should be almost tender enough to eat but with quite a bite.

 NEW recipe finder